mashed fava beans and wild chicory

 Ingredients

-• A good extra virgin oil
+• good extra virgin oil

 • Fresh or dry chilli